 This commitment is at the heart of its ‘Green Company for Employees’ global programme, which this year focuses on sustainable mobility and reducing the amount of single-use plastic in its offices, and is also the motto for Portugal’s local Cooler Planet programme, with which it commits to supporting Portugal in becoming a carbon neutral country by 2050, through action in Our Premises and People, our Clients Solutions and Our Impacts on Society.

-By managing its offices in a responsible way, controlling their direct environmental impacts, it has obtained the first ISO 14001:2015 certificate in 2017, for its facilities in Parque das Nações.
-Until the end of 2020, three more buildings will apply to join the certificate.
+By managing its offices in a responsible way, controlling their direct environmental impacts, it has obtained the first ISO 14001:2015 certificate in 2017, for its facilities in Parque das Nações and more recently in another building in Areeiro.
+Until the end of 2020, two more buildings will apply to join the certificate.

 Read more about our Cooler Planet Programme: